cassiomolin/log-aggregation-spring-boot-elastic-stack/README.md

 {"@timestamp":"2019-06-25T23:01:38.971+01:00","@version":"1","message":"Found 2 review(s) of movie with id 1","logger_name":"com.cassiomolin.logaggregation.review.service.ReviewService","thread_name":"http-nio-8002-exec-3","level":"INFO","level_value":20000,"application_name":"review-service","traceId":"c52d9ff782fa8f6e","spanId":"713b166571044e38","spanExportable":"false","X-Span-Export":"false","X-B3-SpanId":"713b166571044e38","X-B3-ParentSpanId":"c52d9ff782fa8f6e","X-B3-TraceId":"c52d9ff782fa8f6e","parentId":"c52d9ff782fa8f6e"}
 ```

-To have greater flexibility in the JSON format and in data included in logging, we can use the `LoggingEventCompositeJsonEncoder`.
-No providers are configured by default in the composite encoders, so we must add the providers we want to customize the output:
+To have more flexibility in the JSON format and in data included in logging, we can use the `LoggingEventCompositeJsonEncoder`.
+No providers are configured by default in the composite encoder, so we must add the providers we want to customize the output:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>